momiji15/apptomap/R Ready to Map/Unit 1 Collecting Twitter Data Notebook.md

 ```{r, chunk-ten, echo = TRUE, eval = FALSE}
 foodtruckstream <- stream_tweets("food truck", timeout = t, file_name = "foodtrucktweets.json", parse = FALSE)
 ```
-<i>This chunk of code is saying to collect tweets happening in real-time about food trucks for five minutes.
-Please save this file in json format and name it foodtrucktweets and do not parse it to be read in R</i>.
+<i>This chunk of code is saying, "collect tweets happening in real-time about food trucks for five minutes.
+Please save this file in json format and name it foodtrucktweets and do not parse it to be read in R"</i>.

 8. Go ahead and take a peek at your JSON file!
 Go into the file location of your project and your JSON file should be there.
 You can open up the JSON file with any text editor.